New York Medicaid’s Statewide Patient–Centered Medical Home Incentive Program Practitioner Quick Reference

 5. Will this affect the payments received for services provided?

-Medical home incentive payment is not part of your contracted fee schedule, nor will these payments replace claims for primary care service we remit to practitioners.
+Medical home incentive payments are not part of your contracted fee schedule, nor will these payments replace claims for primary care service we remit to practitioners.
 It will not affect other payments.

-6. Are checks issued on an individual or group basis?
+6. Are payments issued on an individual or group basis?

 7. What types of practitioners are eligible to receive the additional payment?